StackStorm/st2docs/docs/source/reference/ha.rst

 mistral-api
 ~~~~~~~~~~~
 Mistral api is served by this aptly named process.
-It needs access to Postgreql and RabbitMq.
+It needs access to Postgreql and RabbitMQ.

 n mistral-api can run and just like st2api in active-active configuration by using a loadbalancer to distribute at its
 front end.
 In typical single box deployment mistral-api is local to the box and |st2| communicates via a direct HTTP